 After buying a period property at the beginning of the initial lockdown in 2020, I have spent the last year considering how to tastefully update my home to make it both more functional and cost-efficient.
-Part of this process involved planning and sourcing great value for money DIY materials, fixtures and fittings.
-The other part involved a master plan to start systematically looking at energy efficiency.
+I don’t mean just updating the wallpaper trends and paint.
+Instead, I mean a two-step process involving planning and sourcing great value-for-money DIY materials, fixtures and fittings.
+Then, the next step, involved a master plan to start systematically looking at energy efficiency.
 This article is all about making my home more efficient via the use of standard, smart and dimmable LED bulbs.

 It was inspired, in part, by seeing the great range of sustainable solutions on offer from Save Money Cut Carbon.
 On the company’s amazingly detailed website you can find a whole host of guides, Q&As and tips to not only overhaul your home, but your whole life ethos.
 They promote sustainable swaps and have unbeatable prices, just as if you were buying directly from the manufacturer.

 I was looking to use the Save Money Cut Carbon offerings to assist this stage of my home plan by:

 - Reducing energy bills to allow me to put that spend towards supporting other ongoing electricity and heating costs.

 - Reducing monthly costs to give flexibility to my monthly budget, giving breathing space for those unexpected bills (in my case the dentist!) and adding a little help with housing costs.

 - Reducing my impact and that of my home on the environment without compromising on style, function or need.